GreedFall (2019)

 Unlike my dear sarcastic Garrett Hawke of Dragon Age II, De Sardet is a blank slate that has the bland, bland personality of the Inquisitor and the dead-eyed expression of the Grey Warden.
 He just go around doing things, and despite some illusion of choices in this game, there isn’t much of a choice to talk about.
 De Sardet isn’t given any choices to disagree with or object to Constantin’s obviously and increasingly erratic choices and decisions, and their character development is static.
 They may encounter a betrayal by a loved one, for example, but that incident never makes any dent in their mind at all.
 They just keep going about being a robotic superhero that comes to everyone’s rescue.
 Why are they so loyal to Constantin?
 Well, no idea.
 When the pivotal denouement occurs and it involves someone close to them turning into the dark side, De Sardet acts like they are about to go on yet another side quest, and seriously, Jamie Blackley really sleepwalks through the whole thing here.
 I am not going to do another week-long run to see how Lady De Sardet is better or worse than her male counterpart; I can only hope Cassie Layton does a better job!

 As for the companions, oh, snore.
-Kurt is the older man who is De Sardet’s mentor and he is only for the ladies, but he is so aggravatingly passive and polite in the romance, with the agency left entirely to Lady De Sardet, that the romance feels uncomfortably like an underling being unable to say no to an aggressive woman in a more powerful position.
+Kurt is the older man who is De Sardet’s mentor, and he is only for the ladies, but he is so aggravatingly passive and polite in the romance, with the agency left entirely to Lady De Sardet, that the romance feels uncomfortably like an underling being unable to say no to an aggressive woman in a more powerful position.
 Oh, and he’s bland.

 Aphra is for the male De Sardet to romance, and she’s the standard nerdy girl with a firearms type that doesn’t rise above the stereotype.
 While I play Lord De Sardet, I have zero interest in chatting with her any more than necessary.

 Vasco is the Naut captain who also uses the standard swashbuckler weapons of a blade and firearm, and yes, I romanced him after going through the romance videos on YouTube and deciding that his is the least boring of the lot.
-The fade-to-black love scene of two heavily-clothed and armed men awkwardly fumbling in bed makes me wince, though.
+The fade-to-black love scene of two heavily clothed and armed men awkwardly fumbling in bed makes me wince, though.
 Still, I like Vasco’s character and he has a dry sense of humor that appeals to me.
 He can be romanced by both male and female De Sardets – he’s a sailor, after all.

 Siora is also an option for both male and female De Sardets, She’s the token native companion, and oh boy, her character is awkwardly inserted here.
 You’d think she would play a bigger role in the quests involving her people, but you can sideline her easily.
-She offers an occasional feisty interjections now and then if you bring her along.
+She offers an occasional feisty interjection now and then if you bring her along.
 She’s also the healer of the lot, so you may end up doing just that, only to be like me disappointed by how little she matters in the bigger scheme of things.

 Petrus, the priest, can’t be romanced, so of course he has to be one of the more interesting companions, sigh.
 He’s an armored priest who isn’t above being shifty and shady now and then – exactly the kind of charming dude with dry wit that I go for in video games.
 No, he isn’t looking for love; Kurt is the only available boring older guy here.